 Balinese people generally carry out religious ritual activities based on traditions inherited from their ancestors.
 One of the religious ritual activities is the Melasti ritual ceremony.

-The Melasti ceremony is one of a series of Nyepi Day or Saka New Year, in which the implementation of Melasti is carried out three days before Nyepi.
-The implementation of the Melasti ritual is marked by taking holy water called Tirtha Amertha of the sea.
+The Melasti ceremony is one of a series of Nyepi Day or Saka New Year ceremonies in which the implementation of Melasti is carried out three days before Nyepi.
+The implementation of the Melasti ritual is marked by taking holy water called Tirtha Amertha from the sea.

-The meaning of the Melasti Ceremony is the process of cleansing the mind and body of humans and nature, by washing away all impurities using water life.
-Therefore, the implementation of the Melasti ritual is carried out in water sources such as beaches, rivers or nearby lakes.
+The meaning of the Melasti Ceremony is the process of cleansing the mind and body of humans and nature, by washing away all impurities using water.
+Therefore, the implementation of the Melasti ritual is carried out in water sources such as beaches, rivers, or nearby lakes.
 This ceremony also aims to ask God to give Hindus the strength to carry out a series of Nyepi Days.

-The implementation of the Melasti ritual ceremony which is full of noble values is expected to be able to guide Hindus in maintaining their harmonious relationship towards three aspects called Tri Hita Karana, namely establishing a harmonious relationship with God, fellow human beings and with the natural environment.
+The implementation of the Melasti ritual ceremony, which is full of noble values, is expected to be able to guide Hindus in maintaining their harmonious relationship towards three aspects called Tri Hita Karana, namely establishing a harmonious relationship with God, fellow human beings, and the natural environment.

-When you go on a tour in Bali, and when you meet the group of this Melasti ceremony procession.
+When you go on a tour in Bali and meet the group of this Melasti ceremony procession.
 It is hoped that you will be more patient and not honk too much because your trip is slightly delayed.
 Police officers and village security officers (Pecalang) will help smooth the situation during this religious activity.